-- Mature form: Frequency 31%; surgical total resection followed by observation (relapse risk 18%); if partial resection is performed chemotherapy is necessary - Immature form: Frequency 10% (for Staging see Testicular Teratoma); one third of patients with high AF level, unilateral tumor in 50-79%; management depends on stage; chemotherapy in stages II and III
+Mature form: Rate: 31 % are teratomas; surgical total resection followed by observation (relapse risk 18 %); if partial resection is performed, chemotherapy is necessary.

+• Immature form: Frequency 10 % (for staging see Testicular Teratoma); one third of patients with high AF level, unilateral tumor in 50-79 %; management depends on stage; chemotherapy in stages II and III.